dylan-sutton-chavez/http-threat-classifier/README.md

 The attribution vector calculation makes the model interpretable, because the attribution (s) create a ranking of the biggest values, then these values are mapped with a map of weights and explain the decision.

+## 4.6 Sliding Window Pre-Scanner

+Takes the user’s payload and performs vectorization in 50-dimensional chunks using the Payload Vectorization with O(1) Character N-gram Hashing technique.
+This process enables a deep analysis of the user’s payload to detect attacks such as SQL injection (e.g., ' OR '1'='1').
+The model processes the payload using a sliding window algorithm and returns the analysis to the other EUP component, which performs a complete request analysis.

 *This document is issued on the date of October 25, 2025 to whom it may concern, containing an explanation of the system ERF-LM.*